miladbehrooz/Classification_Titanic_Data/README.md

-# Prediction of survival using classification models and deploy best model as a REST API
+# Prediction of survival using classification models and deploying the best model as a REST API

-- Used Titanic dataset from **Kaggle** to build and compare a **variety of machine learning classifiers** with **sckit-learn** (logistic regression, decision trees, support vector machine, random forest, voting classifier), in order to predict survival of passengers on the titanic
+- Used Titanic dataset from **Kaggle** to build and compare a **variety of machine learning classifiers** with the **sckit-learn** (logistic regression, decision trees, support vector machine, random forest, voting classifier), in order to predict survival of passengers on the Titanic
-- Project comprised **all phases of machine learning workflow** (e.g., train-test-splitting the data, data exploration, feature engineering (incl. pipelines), optimization of hyperparameters, evaluation via cross-validation)
+- Comprised **all phases of machine learning workflow** (e.g., train-test-splitting the data, data exploration, feature engineering (incl. pipelines), optimization of hyperparameters, evaluation via cross-validation)
-- Deployed best classifier (voting classifier) as a **REST API** using **FastAPI**
+- Deployed the best classifier (voting classifier) as a **REST API** using **FastAPI**

 <img src="./figures/overview_ml_pm.png" height="500" />
 Figure : Main perfromance metrics for implemented machine learning classifiers